 The U.S. economy is not yet in a recession, but the warning lights are flashing.
 Economists say the risk is rising that the country will be in a recession within the next year, which means businesses need to take steps to protect themselves against a potential downturn.

-As part of those preparations, businesses have to decide whether they should add full-time employees or outsource certain roles or business functions.
+As part of those preparations, businesses have to decide whether they should consider hiring during a recession or outsource certain roles or business functions.
 There is no one right answer that applies to every business, but these are some of the key factors to consider in deciding whether your business should outsource, hire internally, or both.

 Do you have the budget necessary to hire a full-time employee, and the consistent resources to continue to employ them during a recession?
 If you don’t have enough or aren’t sure you will if your business contracts, outsourcing is an appealing alternative that provides more financial flexibility.